 I love to cover my tree in Disney ornaments, and decorate my home with all of the adorable Disney Parks merchandise I can carry home from the parks.
 I also like to be a little different, so where all the stuff I can buy at stores and the parks is adorable and sparkly, I also like to have pieces that not everyone else has.
 This is when my DIY side comes out, and I have to create something that is different.
 I’ve created a few different varieties of ornaments this year, and my “Mickey Tinsel” has been the most popular.
 Another favorite has been the “Floating Mickey”, which looks complicated but is so easy once you gather all your supplies.
 Are you ready to come on a crafting journey with me?

 First thing first, you’ll need some clear ornaments that you can pick up at your local craft store, they come in plastic, or glass.
-Both are beautiful, so it’s really up to you which one you want to use, personally I use the plastic because I have a toddler and 2 cats, soooo enough said.
+Both are beautiful, so it’s really up to you which one you want to use, personally I use the plastic because I have 2 cats, soooo enough said.

 You’ll also need: